Sensory Processing Disorder

 - Be hypersensitive to certain fabrics and only wear clothes that are soft or that they find pleasing.

-- Dislike getting his or her hands dirty.
+- Dislike getting their hands dirty.

 - Be uncomfortable with some movements, such as swinging, sliding, or going down ramps or other inclines.
 Your young child may have trouble learning to climb, go down stairs, or ride an escalator.